PayU/country-data/README.md

 Forked from https://github.com/OpenBookPrices/country-data

 There are lots of little bits of data that you often need relating to countries, and I couldn't find any easy to use source of it.
 So I compiled it all here.

-## Work in Progress

-This code base may change a bit until it hits `0.1.x` - feel free to use it, but be sure to check between upgrades.

-I suspect that many of the `currencies` entries on the countries may be wrong.
-Help checking them would be appreciated.

 ## Countries